I fell in love with travel at the age of ten in Florence, Italy, and have travelled widely since.

 The Lanterns of Hoi An

 The paper lantern floated down the Thu Bon River, a soft light against the darkness.
-Dozens of others, red and yellow and blue, orange, purple and every combination of colour imaginable, danced along the current.
+Dozens of other lanterns—red and yellow and blue, orange, purple—of every combination of every colour imaginable danced along the current.

 Lightning flashed across the sky, and a distant rumble sounded.
 The humidity rose even higher.
 The wet season is an interesting time to visit Vietnam.

 The maritime importance of Hoi An dates back to as early as the 2nd century BC.
 The town rose to prominence in the 16th century, and for the next two hundred years proved one of Vietnam’s most important trading ports.
 It has seen occupation by the Chinese, Japanese and Europeans, and their influence is visible throughout the old town, especially in the temples and houses built by merchants who came to trade but instead set down roots.
 Towards the end of the 18th century the river slowly silted up; although this eventually led to the end of trade, it helped preserved the town, so that in 1999 it became a UNESCO World Heritage Site.

 Sights in Hoi An

 A Walking Tour of Hoi An

 The best way to discover Hoi An, however, is to simply wander.
 Little more than a maze of a few streets, there are temples, museums and preserved houses to visit; yet with some 850 buildings heritage-protected, the best feel for the town comes from the places which are free to all.
 As with everywhere in this country, the ‘real’ Vietnam is to be found in unexpected places, such as a back street or turning down an unexpected alley, or talking in broken English to the old lady who sells Chinese scrolls.
 Try a stroll as dawn breaks and the heat of the day is yet to swap, the town.